 As with all cultures, the food in South Carolina is a reflection of its history.
 We learned that South Carolina’s past, underpinned by enslavement, gives its food that much more depth.
 In iconic dishes like shrimp & grits, you taste the layers of the past in every bite.

-As we were wrapping up, Natalie left us with parting thoughts about the food in South Carolina.
+As we were wrapping up, Nathalie left us with parting thoughts about the food in South Carolina.
 For her, “Southern cooking is the mother cuisine of America.”